AdobeDocs/experience-manager-desktop-app.en/help/using.md

 1. Keep handy an INDD file with placed assets in AEM.
 To know how to create such an INDD file, see [Placing Graphics](https://helpx.adobe.com/indesign/using/placing-graphics.html).
 1. From within desktop app, **[!UICONTROL Edit]** the INDD file with placed assets in AEM.
-1. Note that the desktop app downloads both, the InDesign file and the linked assets.
+1. The app downloads both, the InDesign file and the linked assets.
 When InDesign opens the document, the links are resolved, assets are downloaded, and the assets are displayed in the InDesign document.
 1. To place a new graphic in the InDesign file, use **[!UICONTROL Reveal File]** action on the asset.
 The action downloads the asset locally and opens the local network share location in Windows Explorer or Mac Finder.
 1. Place the revealed asset in the InDesign document.
-This creates a new link in the document.
+This creates a link in the document.
 1. Once you complete your edits in the InDesign document, save it and upload it to AEM using the desktop app.

 ## Advanced workflow: download the assets locally {#adv-workflow-download-assets-locally}

-The app downloads the assets from AEM server locally on your filesystem in many scenarios that you should be aware of.
+The app downloads the assets from AEM server locally on your file system in many scenarios.
 The downloads consume bandwidth and disk space.
 Knowing the scenarios help you optimize your wait time for the downloads to complete.

 You download the assets from within the app on-demand.
 See [Download assets](#download-assets).